hirokoymj-new/Udemy/16_prototype_chain.md

 # Prototype chain

 - All objects in javascript have a prototype property.
-When object "A" is created based on existing object "B", "A" has all properties and methods that object "B" has.
+When object "A" is created based on existing object "B", "A" inheritances all properties and methods that object "B" has.
 That is "Prototype chain".
-- New object is created based on an existing object, the new object inheritances all properties and methods that the existing object has - that is "Prototype chain".

 ```js